Secrets of International Trading

 3. Desiccants

 Non-metallic and other goods that cannot be coated with rust inhibitors can be protected by the use of chemical desiccants, particularly, dehydrating agents that absorb the moisture from the air.
-These can be used inside airtight containers or with barrier warps.
-Unlike the rust inhibitors, they leave the product completely free of any foreign coating.

 4. Volatile corrosion inhibitors